-The bank's capital adequacy ratios have been stable over recent years, partly helped by a DKK200 million hybrid core capital loan issued in 2005 and a DKK300 million subordinated loan issued in 2006.
+The bank's capital adequacy ratios have been relatively stable over recent years, partly helped by a DKK200 million subordinated loan issued in H1 2008, a DKK300 million subordinated loan issued in 2006 and a DKK200 million hybrid core capital loan issued in 2005.

-The total capital and Tier 1 ratios were 13.4% and 11.6%, respectively at end-March 2008, compared to 12.3% and 10.4% at year-end 2006.
-The Tier 1 ratio without hybrid capital was 10.4% at end-March 2008.
+The total capital and Tier 1 ratios were 15.5% and 12.4%, respectively at end-June 2008, compared to 13.0% and 11.2% at year-end 2007.
+The Tier 1 ratio without hybrid capital was 11.2% at end-June 2008.

-Under the new capital adequacy rules under the Basel II framework Ringkjøbing Landbobank has in 2007 experienced a relief in its risk-weighted assets due to (a) a lower risk weight of retail customers, (b) security in financial collaterals (credit risk reducing method - financial collaterals), and (c) a lower risk weight of loans with collateral in private homes.
-In addition, the bank expects further reliefs in 2008, when the new rules are fully implemented.
-Ringkjøbing Landbobank has also used its option to end the agreement with Totalkredit on providing loss guarantees which will lead to a further reduction in the bank's risk-weighted assets in 2008.
+Under the new capital adequacy rules under the Basel II framework Ringkjøbing Landbobank has experienced a relief in its risk-weighted assets due to (a) a lower risk weight of retail customers, (b) security in financial collaterals (credit risk reducing method - financial collaterals), and (c) a lower risk weight of loans with collateral in private homes.
+Ringkjøbing Landbobank has also used its option to end the agreement with Totalkredit on providing loss guarantees which has led to a further reduction in the bank's risk-weighted assets in 2008.